Delaying Payment To Your Creditors During Debt Settlement

 Your creditor will add late fees to your balance.
 However, your debt settlement will resolve all amounts owed to the enrolled creditor for less than you owe.

 Deciding not to pay your creditors until a settlement is reached helps create the leverage we need to negotiate lower settlements.
 Most creditors don’t mind working with debt settlement companies because it usually guarantees they will get some payment to settle a debt.
-Even though the settlement can reduce the debt by 50% or more, it is worth it to the creditor who would be inconvenienced by continued attempts to collect debts or lawsuits for unpaid debt.
+Even though the settlement can reduce the debt by up to 50%, it is worth it to the creditor who would be inconvenienced by continued attempts to collect debts or lawsuits for unpaid debt.

 However, if the creditor thinks there is any chance you could continue making regular payments on the debt, they may not agree to a settlement.
 Pausing payment demonstrates to the creditor that you are experiencing financial hardship.
 It encourages them to take your situation seriously and work with you and your certified debt specialist to settle.